 The Advantages of the Linux Operating System

-Linux can be obtained easily even free (freely) without the need to pay a license and user and can be able to download Linux source code.
+Linux can be obtained easily even free (freely) without the need to pay a license and users can be able to download Linux source code.
 Even if you want to see this OS, you can also because Linux is Free and Open Source Software, in other words, Linux can be developed by anyone.

-In installing Linux, basically all hardware can be detected immediately and included with applications that support Linux OS.
+In installing Linux, basically, all hardware can be detected immediately and included with applications that support Linux OS.

 So that after being installed, the application can be used immediately.
 Thus you no longer need to install other hardware drivers such as VGA, motherboard, chipset, and soundcard.

 Linux is also available with a fairly comprehensive collection of software, where this software is usually needed for desktops, laptops/notebooks, and PC servers.

 If during installation, the software turns out to be lacking, then the user can easily add the software through the provided repository.

 But there is some software on Linux which requires installing some windows applications on Linux such as crossover and wine.

 Linux is proven to be reliable and stable.
 This is the reason why many servers use Linux OS compared to other OS.
 Even after completing the system configuration, the user does not need to restart (warm boot)